microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 This guide is intended for users experiencing issues with [binary caching](./binarycaching.md).

 ## <a name="debug-output"></a> Enable vcpkg debugging information
-When in debug mode, vcpkg outputs additional information, helping users to diagnose binary caching problems.
+It is highly recommended that you enable debug output when following this guide.

-* [Classic mode](./classic-mode.md): add `--debug` to your command invocation.
+* [Classic mode](classic-mode.md): add `--debug` to your command invocation.
 * CMake toolchain: add `-DVCPKG_INSTALL_OPTIONS="--debug"` in your CMake configure call or in your `CMakePresets.json` file.
 * MSBuild/Visual Studio: set the property `VcpkgAdditionalInstallOptions` to `--debug`.
+* Set the `VCPKG_INSTALL_OPTIONS` environment variable to `--debug`.

 ## <a name="push-failure"></a> NuGet push to {url} fails

 [!INCLUDE [debug](../../includes/debug.md)]

-If you are utilizing a NuGet binary source, the error message reads:
+When using a NuGet binary source the following error appears:
 ```
 Pushing NuGet to {url} failed.
 Use --debug for more information.
 ```

-If you are utilizing a NuGet config binary source, the error message reads:
+When using a NuGet config file binary source the following error appears:
 ```
 Pushing NuGet config to {url} failed.
 Use --debug for more information.
 ```